r-link/microtome_slides/README.md

   - You can specify the following conditions each particle has to meet to be included into the analysis
-      - **Size** (µm²): range of area for the included vessels (the minimum is normally the more important value becuase it helps to exclude tracheids.
-For temperate species, a minimum of 100-300 is normally reasonable.
+      - **Size** (µm²): range of area for the included vessels (the minimum is normally the more important value because it helps to exclude tracheids.
+For temperate species, a minimum of 100-300 is normally reasonable (for conifers and latewood vessels of ring-porous species, you will need less).
 The maximum value can usually be left at *Infinity* unless e.g. there are large resin chanels you want to exclude.)
-      - **Circularity**: The roundness of the vessels (from 0: not round at all to 1: perfect circles.
+      - **Circularity**: The roundness of the vessels (from 0: *not round at all* to 1: *perfect circles*.
 This can be helpful to exclude brick-shaped parenchyma cells if they are in the same size range as vessels, but may also lead to an exclusion of damaged vessels.
 Values of 0.3/0.4-1.0 are usually reasonable.)
   - before clicking **OK**, make sure to select **Show: Outlines**, and mark **Display Results**, **Clear Results** and **Include Holes**.